Manish071167/100-days-of-DSA/README.md

 # 100-days-of-DSA
 Solving DSA...
 solvong till 100 days
-we are given task to code
+we are given task to code for 100 days